astrowonk/dash_dataframe_table/README.md

 This is still a work in progress.
 The new method doesn't quite have the same functionality or keywords as the original yet, such as `header`.
 I'm still settling on a subclass or patching a new class method onto `dbc.Table` (which you can see in the other branch).

+I'm using the new walrus operator so you will need Python 3.8 or higher.

 ## Live Examples

 See the [example.py file running live](https://marcoshuerta.com/dash/table_example/).